Eagles announce final tour, bidding a ‘long goodbye’ to fans

 INDIANAPOLIS (WANE) — Get ready to say goodbye to the Eagles.

-The beloved rock band announced Thursday morning that they are embarking on the “Eagles: The Long Goodbye Final Tour” after what the band called “a miraculous 52-year odyssey, performing for people all over the globe.”
+The Grammy Award-winning rock band announced Thursday morning that they are embarking on the “Eagles: The Long Goodbye Final Tour” after what the band called “a miraculous 52-year odyssey, performing for people all over the globe.”

 The tour is “in the planning stages,” the announcement said, and it’s expected to last until sometime in 2025.
 So far, 13 dates have been announced, starting in New York on Sept.
 7.